How much can I raise prices or rates due to inflation?

 Small businesses owners often have great, even personal, relationships with their employees.
 If you have attracted great talent, keeping your team members around might be a priority.
 To avoid layoffs, it might be a good idea to get creative and come up with ideas that might resonate well with your workers.

 Sometimes you cannot avoid a slow downturn of the business or the need to reduce your workforce.
 While there are several ways to make the cuts, the choice that makes sense for your business may be unique to you.
 If your business has been around for a while and has kept some loyal employees, you might keep your most experienced staff with you.
 Newer businesses might try keeping those with the most merit or skills.
 If you gather metrics on employee performance, you may be able to see which employees produce or save the most money for your company.
+Having each departing employee sign a Severance Agreement may help employees understand the part of the relationship that is ending and their responsibilities going forward.
+It may also help protect your business.

 To learn more about how to protect your small business during tough economic times, reach out to a Rocket Lawyer network attorney for affordable legal advice, or download the Rocket Lawyer Mobile App.